 - Continuing to support and work as a vital partner in our Reformulation for Health Programme to ensure Scottish food and drink manufacturers are helped to continue to make their products healthier.
-To date this programme has removed billions of calories and tonnes of salt and sugar from Scottish food and drink products. - Providing guidance to public sector funders that reformulation to create healthier products (including changes to recipes and processes) should be classed as innovation to unlock access to innovation funding. - Building on existing workplace and community programmes, to broaden their reach and to improve health outcomes by working in partnership with others through a whole systems approach.
-With food and drink manufacturing sites across Scotland, this provides an opportunity to engage with local councils and public health organisations to ensure action is locally relevant, sustainable and effective. - Championing the need for a positive public health campaign to help people make healthier choices, supported by industry including manufacturers, retailers and the hospitality industry.

-The Reformulation for Health Programme has enabled us to focus on improving the formulation of traditional Scottish haggis.
+To date this programme has removed billions of calories and tonnes of salt and sugar from Scottish food and drink products. - Ensuring that the regulations that will restrict the promotions of food and drink are not different in Scottish stores from those in England.
+This will minimise cost and complexity for businesses and shoppers. - Ensuring that reformulation to create healthier products (including changes to recipes and processes) is classed as innovation to unlock access to innovation funding - which is currently not the case. - Building on existing workplace and community programmes, to broaden their reach and to improve health outcomes by working in partnership with others through a whole systems approach.
+With food and drink manufacturing sites across Scotland, this provides an opportunity to engage with local councils and public health organisations to ensure action is locally relevant, sustainable and effective. - F The Reformulation for Health Programme has enabled us to focus on improving the formulation of traditional Scottish haggis.
 The programme funded resources and expertise helped Macsween reduce salt and fat levels without compromising quality, ensuring that the iconic dish meets modern dietary standards